nervjack2/Speech2Unit/README.md

 ```
 AUDIO_DIR_PATH: the directory of the audio

-EXT: extension of the audio, ex. flac
+EXT: extension of the audio, ex. wav